Hi, I’m Corinne…

-Everyday I try to soak in little moments (even those ones I don’t exactly like, such as when the kids glued rocks to the countertops or blow their noses on bath towels, gross right?) because being a Mom is something I’ve always wanted.
+Everyday I try to soak in little moments (even those I don’t like, such as when the kids glued rocks to the countertops or cut each other’s hair during quiet time) because being a Mom is something I’ve always dreamed of.

 The Pragmatic Parent isn’t a place to tell other Moms how to be a parent… because I can’t do that.
 Every baby and every child is different and nobody can tell you how to be a Mom.
 That’s the thing; you’ll get advice from everyone, but in the end, only you know your child and you know your family.